Manu37SM/AGI-Assistant/README.md

 pip install -r requirements.txt
 ```
 Edit `config.yaml` if your Tesseract executable or Vosk model path differs.

+OR just run the demo.bat as .veno is in the GIT REPO itself.

 Run the demo (records ~60 seconds and writes JSON):
 ```powershell